Pavel Podkolzin

+Basketball career

-Pro career
+Professional career

 Podkolzin made his debut with Lokomotiv Novosibirsk, in the Russian second division, during the 2001–02 season.
 In December 2001, he signed with Italy's Metis Varese, for whom he played from 2002 to 2004.
-He was selected by the Utah Jazz in the 2004 NBA Draft and promptly traded to the Dallas Mavericks for a future first-round pick in the 2005 NBA Draft.
+He was selected by the Utah Jazz in the 2004 NBA draft and promptly traded to the Dallas Mavericks for a future first-round pick in the 2005 NBA draft.
 He was originally available for selection in the previous year's draft, but withdrew due to acromegaly, a pituitary disorder.
 Podkolzin was considered to be a high draft pick in the 2004 draft because of his size, blocking ability and strength, but he was chosen late in the draft.
 Podkolzin averaged 6.0 rebounds in 14.0 minutes in his first two Las Vegas Summer League Revue games.
-On 5 August 2006 he was waived by the Mavericks after appearing briefly in just six games spanning two seasons.
+On 5 August 2006, he was waived by the Mavericks after appearing briefly in just six games spanning two seasons.

 In 2006–07, he played in the Russian Super League for Khimki BC and former team Lokomotiv Novosibirsk.

-Russian national team
+National team career

 Podkolzin was a member of the junior Russian national basketball team that won the silver medal at the 2000 European Cadets Championship.

+Football career

+On August 19, 2025, Podkolzin played his first professional football match, starting for Amkal Moscow against Kaluga in Round 2 of the 2025–26 Russian Cup.
+He became the tallest player in the history of the Russian football.
+He played 19 minutes before being substituted.
+Amkal Moscow won 1-0 and advanced to the 2025–26 Russian Cup Round 3.